 ⚠ COVID-19: Amidst the coronavirus pandemic, show schedules might be subject to change.
 Please consult promoter’s social media and website before heading out.
 COVID-19 live updates

-For thousands of flea market enthusiasts from abroad, the cancellation of this highly awaited event (which attract each year nearly 2.5 million visitors and features more than 100 km of stalls and hosts 10,000 exhibitors) is nonetheless, a heavy disappointment.
+For thousands of flea market enthusiasts from abroad, the cancellation of this highly awaited event (which attracts each year nearly 2.5 million visitors and features more than 100 km of stalls and hosts 10,000 exhibitors) is nonetheless, a heavy disappointment.
 And even though our own security is absolutely paramount, many visitors are left with no other alternative than to simply cancel their trip to Lille.

 For the less fortunate who cannot make new travel arrangement and will travel anyway to France, be aware that some of the best flea markets in Belgium are less than a hundred miles from Lille!
 Belgium is known for being a true paradise for flea market enthusiasts and bargain hunters, and some places like Tongeren, Brussels, Waterloo and Temploux have already made history.

 Here is a list of 5 flea markets within a 120 miles radius from Lille, which are worth visiting in September.

 One of the most attended flea markets in Belgium, that brings together 200 sellers from all over the country and beyond the border.
 Every Sunday @ 04:00 -13:00.
 28 km / 17 miles from Lille.